ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 ### -param hTargetProcessHandle [in]

 A handle to the process that is to receive the duplicated handle.
-The handle must have the PROCESS_DUP_HANDLE access right.
+The handle must have the **PROCESS_DUP_HANDLE** access right.
+For more information, see
+<a href="https://docs.microsoft.com/windows/desktop/ProcThread/process-security-and-access-rights">Process Security and Access Rights</a>.

 ### -param lpTargetHandle [out]